Servant Girl Annihilator: Eyewitness accounts

 According to a July 2000 article in the Texas Monthly, there was an eyewitness who claimed to have seen the murderer, but reported contradictory information to the police.

-The killer was variously reported to have been white or dark-complexioned; or a "yellow man" wearing lampblack to conceal his skin color; or a man wearing a Mother Hubbard style dress; or a man wearing a slouch hat; or a man wearing a hat and a white rag that covered the lower part of his face.
+The killer was variously reported to have been white or dark-complexioned; or a "yellow man" (meaning a light-skinned black person, or mixed-race person) wearing lampblack to conceal his skin color; or a man wearing a Mother Hubbard style dress; or a man wearing a slouch hat; or a man wearing a hat and a white rag that covered the lower part of his face.

 There were also reports that the killer worked with an accomplice, or belonged to a gang of murderers.

+Suspects

 Nathan Elgin

 On July 15, 2014, the PBS TV show History Detectives aired an episode on the killings.
 Using a combination of historical research and modern techniques, including psychological and geographic profiling, they identified a suspect: Nathan Elgin, a 19-year-old African-American cook.

 Elgin worked in close proximity to the crime scenes and was missing his little toe, which was similar to a footprint believed to have been left by the killer.
 In February 1886, shortly after the last murder, Elgin was shot and killed by police while he was attempting to assault a girl with a knife.

 In popular culture

 William Sydney Porter, better known as the short story writer O. Henry, was living in Austin at the time of the murders.
 Porter coined the term "Servant Girl Annihilators" in a May 10, 1885, letter addressed to his friend Dave Hall and later included in his anthology Rolling Stones: "Town is fearfully dull," wrote Porter, "except for the frequent raids of the Servant Girl Annihilators, who make things lively in the dull hours of the night...."
-However, no contemporary newspaper or published source referred to the murderer(s) as "The Servant Girl Annihilator".
+However, no contemporary newspaper or published source referred to the murderer(s) as "The Servant Girl Annihilator."

 In 2000, Steven Saylor published the novel A Twist at the End, which closely reconstructed the murders and the ensuing trials, with young William Sydney Porter playing a fictional role.
 The novel was published in the United Kingdom (as Honour the Dead) and has been translated into Portuguese and Hungarian.

-Episode 6 (2015) of the podcast Tanis, a mystery/suspense docudrama, is titled "The Servant Girl Annihilator".
+Episode 6 (2015) of the podcast Tanis, a mystery/suspense docudrama, is titled "The Servant Girl Annihilator."
 It suggests a connection between the killings and the mysteries central to the podcast's ongoing story.

 In 2022, The Drag Audio Production House published a four-part podcast, "Devilish Deeds", a nonfiction series about the murders.
 It explored the victims' deaths and the theories surrounding the killer or killers.